coltonmorris/3d-maze/README.md

 # 3d-maze
-A random 3d maze with a rat to control through it done in C++ and Glut
+A random 3d maze generator.
+You move a rat around to escape the maze.
+Done in C++ and Glut

 #Screenshots
 A top view perspective. </br>